 Redefining Plant-Based Foods

-Did you know that you can make carrots taste like salmon and tomatoes taste like tuna?
-With the right preparation and marinade, the flavors and textures of plant-based foods can be transformed to mimic seafood tastes and textures.
+Did you know you can make carrots taste like salmon and tomatoes like tuna?
+With the proper preparation and marinade, the flavors and textures of plant-based foods can be transformed to mimic seafood tastes and textures.
 A quick internet search will tell you exactly how to make your plant-based staples taste like your favorite seafood dishes.

 Common Vegan Alternatives

 These are usually frozen and use plant-based ingredients to help you create dishes that you love without the need for any animal-sourced products.
-Commonly found vegan seafood alternatives include caviar, fish sticks, shrimp, prawns, and even calamari!
+Vegan seafood alternatives commonly include caviar, fish sticks, shrimp, prawns, and even calamari!

 Final Thoughts on Can Vegans Eat Seafood